eugeniop/blog/_posts/2019-08-30-an-ivr-for-collecting-rainfall-data.markdown

 author: Eugenio Pace
 ---

 I put together a small app for collecting rainfall information.
-It is importnant to get precise rainfall information in specific locations of our family farm, and the one practical way I found is to just allow people working in the fields to report it back viua their phones.
+It is essential to get precise rainfall information in specific locations of our family farm, and the one practical way I found is just to allow people working in the fields to report it back via their phones.

 Until recently this was just a phone call to someone that took note or got the voice mail, but that meant transcribing the information, errors, etc.

 > Weather reports don't have the precision and accuracy we needed.
-Rainfall can vary enormously in differetn field only a few kilometers away from each other.
+Rainfall can vary enormously in a different field only a few kilometers away from each other.

 ### An IVR!

-We thought about deploying automated weather stations, but some of the areas to cover are remote, with no power, and not great connectivity (and even more complicated maintenance, since I live 10,000 km away :-) ).
+We thought about deploying automated weather stations, but some of the areas to cover are remote, with no power, and not excellent connectivity (and even more complicated maintenance, since I live 10,000 km away :-) ).

 The simplest solution I came up with is simply an IVR (Interactive Voice Response).
 People working in the fields have all a cell-phone.
-Why not have them simply call a number to enter the rainfall? (which is very close to what they are used to doing anyway)
+Why not have them call a number to enter the rainfall? (which is very close to what they are used to doing anyway)

 ```
 Welcome to rainfall collector.
 Please select the location to enter rainfall for: 1 for location A, 2 for B, 3 for C, 4 for D